microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 # Continuous Integration

 Developers working on [CSE](../CSE.md) projects should make an upfront investment(typically Sprint 0) to establish an automated and repeatable pipeline that integrates code continuously across the engineering team.
-Each integration should be verified by an automated build which runs a series of tests to surface integration errors and block any generation of build artifact(s) in the presence of failures.
+Each integration should be verified by an automated build which runs a series of tests to surface integration errors and blocks build artifact generation in the presence of failures.

-We encourage teams to implement the CI/CD pipelines before any service code is written in a project, which usually happens in Sprint 0(N).
-This way, the engineering team can develop and test their work in isolation and avoid impacting other developers and promote a consistent devops workflow across the team.
+We encourage teams to implement the CI/CD pipelines before any service code is written for customers, which usually happens in Sprint 0(N).
+This way, the engineering team can develop and test their work in isolation without impacting other developers and promote a consistent devops workflow throughout the engagement.

 These [principles](https://martinfowler.com/articles/continuousIntegration.html) map directly to key agile and lean SDLC practices.